vippsas/vipps-login-api/vipps-login-api.md

 6. Vipps Login finalizes the authentication of the user and obtains consent to share information if needed.
    When this is finished the user will be redirected to the `redirect_uri`.
    The Vipps Login process has now finished and the merchant controls the remaining process.
-7. Merchant app sends the `code` and `state`parameters received in the callback to the merchant backend
+7. Merchant app sends the `code` and `state`parameters received in the callback to the merchant backend.
-8. Merchant backend fetches the access tokens and user information
+8. Merchant backend fetches the access tokens and user information.

 Example authorize request URL: